 Other Cards to Consider: If you’re a Whole Foods shopper, you may want to consider the Amazon Prime Rewards Visa Signature Card.
 Purchases at Whole Foods with this card are eligible for 5% cash back if you’re an Amazon Prime member.

 Another card worth considering is the Blue Cash Everyday from American Express.
-It carries a similar name to the Preferred card recommended above, but there’s no annual fee.
+It carries a similar name to the Preferred card recommended above, but there’s no annual fee (see rates and fees).
 However, instead of getting 6% cash back for purchases at U.S. supermarkets, you’ll earn just 3%.

 Best Credit Cards for Spending in Superstores